franciscoxavier04/pm-BIM/docs/user-guide/work-packages/set-change-dates/README.md

 ![A switch on the date picker allows you to enable automatic scheduling mode in OpenProject](openproject_user_guide_date_picker_banner_automatic_mode.png)

 When switching from manual to automatic scheduling, a warning banner notifies you the dates are not determined by child work packages.
-This allows automatic date setting based on exiting relations.
+This allows automatic date setting based on existing relations.

 ![A blue banner informing the user that the worked package is automatically scheduled](openproject_user_guide_date_picker_banner_automatic_mode_relations_banner.png)